getsentry/sentry-docs/src/collections/_documentation/workflow/releases/health.md

 ### Android

-To benefit from the health data provided in Releases v2, you must use at least 2.1.0 of the Android SDK, and enable the collection of release health metrics in the AndroidManifest.xml file.
+To benefit from the health data you must use at least version 2.1.0 of the Android SDK, and enable the collection of release health metrics in the AndroidManifest.xml file.

 For more details, see the [full documentation on using Release Health with Android]({%- link _documentation/platforms/android/index.md -%}#release-health).

 ### iOS
-To benefit from the health data provided in Releases v2, you must use at least version 5.0.0 Beta 2 of the Cocoa SDK and enable the collection of the release health metrics in the initialization options of the SDK.
+To benefit from the health data you must use at least version 5.0.0 Beta 2 of the Cocoa SDK and enable the collection of the release health metrics in the initialization options of the SDK.

 For more details, see the [full documentation on using Release Health with iOS]({%- link _documentation/platforms/cocoa/index.md -%}#release-health).